-Drumcondra Primary Reading Test will be administered by the class teacher and corrected by the class teacher and SEN teacher.
+✓ Drumcondra Primary Reading Test, Drumcondra Primary Maths Test and Drumcondra Irish Test will be administered by the class teacher.

-Non-Reading Intelligence Test (NRIT) is administered to the pupils in second and fifth class in November by the SEN/Class Teacher

-Neale Analysis may also be used for screening in second class.
+- ✓ Non-Reading Intelligence Test (NRIT) is administered to the pupils in second and fifth class in November by the SEN/Class Teacher - ✓ Neale Analysis may also be used for screening in second class.